Sorry, you need to enable JavaScript to visit this website.

 Growing our plant-based brands

 We produce a growing range of plant-based alternatives to meat products which includes burgers, sausages, tuna and filet pieces, as well as veggie-centric bakes and falafel.
-Our brands Garden Gourmet, Sensational Vuna and Sweet Earth, for example, are helping people to manage the amount of animal protein in their diets.
+For example, Maggi Rindecarne, a mix of soy and spices that allows consumers to prepare a dish combining meat and plant-based proteins, doubling the amount of servings at an affordable price.

 Hand holding coffee beans